 - CRH's bonds are some of the largest non-government issues on the Euro market, which results in very high liquidity.

-- They are accepted as Tier One collateral for the European Central Bank's open market operations.
+- They are accepted for the European Central Bank's open market operations.

-- CRH's ratings : AAA Fitch Ratings IBCA and Aaa Moody's.
+- CRH's ratings : AAA Fitch Ratings and Aaa Moody's.

 - They offer to their holders a privilege on the promissory notes representative of the loans of the CRH to the refinanced credit institutions.